smallwat3r/tubestatus/README.md

 chmod 755 /usr/local/bin/tubestatus
 ```
 ## Running
 Running is as easy as a simple `tubestatus` in the terminal.
+You can also search for specific lines by typing `tubestatus picca` or `tubestatus baker` (search with 'contains' and it's non-casesensitive).